parasitism definition

 Parasitism is a relationship between organisms of different species in which one organism benefits from the other organism, often to the detriment of the other.
 In ecology, the organism being benefited from is known as the host, while the organism that is enjoying the benefits is known as the parasite.
 Parasitism is ubiquitous throughout the animal kingdom and even in some plant species.

-See also plasmodium
+See also parasites in humans

 Types of Parasitism